quangtrungtruong/Floor-plan-maker/README.md

 This is a customizable application built on three.js that allows users to design an interior space such as a home or apartment.

+## features
+This repository releases some essential features like dowloading, saving, adding room units and labelling, and faciliates user interaction.

 ## Developing and Running Locally

 To get started, clone the repository and ensure you npm installed, then run: